GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/transforming-data-from-an-external-api/en.md

 ]
 ```

+This recipe demonstrates a couple of examples to transform this response.

+## Adding default values and extra properties to each entry

 The GraphQL query below transforms this response by:

 - Adding a default URL to those users whose `url` property is empty